sonatype/codestyle/Kaos-Frontend-Coding-Standards.md

 * There should be a single jasmine file for each Angular component
   * This mirrors the file structure of the source code
   * This enforces smaller test files for easy consumption

+# Style guidelines
+* One-off styles should be referenced by ID and do not neeed a styleguide example